systemPipeR/systemPipeR.github.io/content/en/sps/_index.md

 organize and to compare plots in an efficient manner combined with a session screenshot feature to edit scientific and publishable figures.
-- Three other supporting packages to help all users from beginners and advanced developers to extend under current SPS framework or on their own Shiny Apps.
+- Three other supporting packages to help all users from beginners and advanced developers to extend under current SPS framework or on their own visualization apps.

 ## Demo
 View our online demo app: